 If you are one of the individuals who prefer the 12-hour clock, you will be pleased to know that Windows developers have thought of you by including an option for you to swap it over to the 12-hour clock format instead.
 There are a couple of ways you can get this done.
 The first method in the guide is the quickest and commandeered way for you to follow.
 If, however, your version of Windows 10 does not allow you to follow the same steps, you can follow the second part of the guide that shows you how to change the clock to 12-hour format in Windows 10 by using the Control Panel.
 The access you get from the Control Panel is always the same in all version of Windows 10.

-Change time format in Windows 10
+How to Change Time Format in Windows 10 Using Settings

 Right-click the mouse or touchpad of your device on the time that is situated in the taskbar.